atlaskerr/distribution-spec/spec.md

 ```

 The above process should then be repeated until the `Link` header is no longer set in the response.
-The behavior of the `last` parameter, the provided response result, lexical ordering and encoding of the `Link` header are identical to that of catalog pagination.

 ### Deleting an Image